leeyspaul/katacoda-concurrency-basics-in-go/concurrency-basics-in-go/step2.md

-# Blocking with channels
+# Blocking with Channels
 Channels are conduits to transfer data in Go.
-Channels can also be used as blockers to make sure concurrent code does what we want.
-Let's first again identify by ourselves where the data races are happening in this code.
-Here's the [documentation](https://golang.org/doc/articles/race_detector.html) on data races from the previous scenario if needed.
+Channels can be used as blockers to make sure concurrent code does what we want.

-Open up the `blocking_with_channels.go` file.
+Open up the `blocking_with_channels.go` file and answer the questions below.

 >>Q1: What line is writing in the `updateUserId` function?<< =~= 24